topst-development/Documentation/TOPST-D3/Software/SDK/LINUX/Build_Guide.md

 The following configurations must be set:

 - **Choose a core to build.**
-- **Choose the features** to build.
+- **Choose the features** at tcc-0850-main and tcc8050-sub to build.

-When the configuration is completed, the setup is saved as “autolinux.config”.
+When the configuration is completed, the set-up is saved as “autolinux.config”.

 ```bash
 **$ ./autolinux -c configure**